-• remove from the purpose of the Council the reference to senior-secondary schools i. agree to amend schedule 24 of the Act to extend the scope of NSNs so they can be used when there is funding to support work-based training that is not administered through a provider

-Increasing flexibility for the Government to set requirements on compulsory student services fees j. agree to amend the Act to give NZQA discretion about whether to cancel a PTE's registration if it is convicted of an offence of allowing a person to undertake a course of study if they are not entitled to do so under the Immigration Act 2009, rather than requiring automatic cancellation
+• remove from the purpose of the Council the reference to senior-secondary schools i. agree to amend schedule 24 of the Act to extend the scope of NSNs so they can be used when there is funding to support work-based training that is not administered through a provider j. agree to amend the Act to give NZQA discretion about whether to cancel a PTE's registration if it is convicted of an offence of allowing a person to undertake a course of study if they are not entitled to do so under the Immigration Act 2009, rather than requiring automatic cancellation k. note that the draft Cabinet paper reflects your recent decisions on simplifying the qualifications system and the design of vocational qualifications